-Cooling Failures and Ignition Lockouts are reset in an identical manner.
+Cooling failures and heating lockouts are reset in an identical manner.
 Method 1 explains resetting the system from the space; Method 2 explains resetting the system at the unit.

 Note: Before resetting Cooling Failures and Ignition Lockouts check the Failure Status Diagnostics by the methods previously explained.
 Diagnostics will be lost when the power to the unit is disconnected.